mint42/printf/README.md

 Then run the program using `./test`.

 If you're interested in making your own tester for this project, the `man printf` page is compatible with ft_printf() as well.
-The only difference is that classic printf() has undefined behavior warnings at compile time, and this ft_printf() will print a ¯\_(ツ)_/¯ in the place of undefined behavior.
+The only difference is that classic printf() has undefined behavior warnings at compile time, and this ft_printf() will print a [shruggie ¯\_(ツ)_/¯](http://letmegooglethat.com/?q=shruggie) in the place of undefined behavior.

 ## Notes

 This project is built into a recreated cstdlib.
-The up-to-date library that is used in all future projects can be found [here](https://github.com/mint42/libft), but this repository is still around for testing purposes.
+The up-to-date library that is used in future projects can be found [here](https://github.com/mint42/libft), but this repository is still around for testing purposes.

 It currently is only compilable on macOS, but the ft_printf found in my 42 library (linked above) has been updated for linux compatibility.